dcunited001/dcunited001.github.io/_posts/2017-06-13-international-trends-2020-the-automation-crisis.md

     my acquisition of knowledge to personally unknown levels.
 - TODO: what about it?
-  - how is it difficult? how does international supply chain regulation affect cost structures and the incentivization of corporate behavior?
+  - how is it difficult? how does international supply chain regulation affect cost structures, the incentivization of corporate behavior and foreign direct investment?

 # [Forex Dynamics and Foreign Currency Reserve Distribution]()

+- I need to know more about forex trading and foriegn currency dynamics to understand how this factor plays into the crisis.
+  - However, I do know that there will be strong political influences that emerge as a result of forex markets, foreign currency reserve distribution and foreign debt holdings.
+  - I also know that the Dollar's status as the world's reserve currency will critically cause the emergent political influences to be stronger and different in quality than for other currencies

-- effects of inflation
+- effects of inflation on currency markets and the behavioral dynamics of groups with significant currency reserves and debt holdings.
+  - groups with significant US debt holdings or US currency reserves will attempt to influence American policy to suit their interests.
+    - we should be willing to cooperate, but prioritize our own interests first through forward-thinking economic policy.

-- willingness of institutions to lend
+- effects on lending: willingness of institutions to lend
-- effects on lending
+  - why would institutions lend with low-interest if they are expecting inflation or significant forex value fluctuations?

 - sustainability of credit-driven policy

 # [Distribution of Debt]()